Fully coupled functional equations for the quark sector of QCD: Numerical results

 We emphasise that the present approximation includes \textit{analytically} the full two-loop running of the quark gap equation.
 Hence, $M_q(p)$ and $1/Z_q(p)$ are two-loop consistent, since the quark gap equation contains all tensors of the quark-gluon vertex.
 The SDE solution of the latter includes all one-loop diagrams, and hence, the numerical solution for the $\lambda_i(p,q)$ encompasses the full one-loop structure analytically.
 Furthermore, the input gluon data contain at least the full one-loop momentum dependence.
 Accordingly, \textit{all} ingredients in the quark-gap equation carry at least their full one-loop momentum dependence, and hence, the solution is \textit{analytically} two-loop consistent.

-Of course, the vertex SDE employed (see \fig{fig:SDEVertex}) corresponds to the so-called ``one-loop dressed'' truncation, where vertices with no classical counterpart, such as the four-quark vertex~\cite{Gao:2020fbl}, have been omitted from the skeleton expansion.
+Of course, as already mentioned in \sec{sec:QuarkGluon}, the vertex SDE employed (see \fig{fig:SDEVertex}) corresponds to the so-called ``one-loop dressed'' truncation, where vertices with no classical counterpart, such as the four-quark vertex~\cite{Gao:2020fbl}, have been omitted from the skeleton expansion.
 Nonetheless, the contributions of such terms are very suppressed for perturbative momenta, as we have confirmed in the case of $\alpha_{l\bar l A}(p)= 1/(4 \pi) \bar\lambda_1^2(p)$.
-In \fig{fig:alphasComp} we depict our numerical result together with the one- and two-loop $\alpha_s^{\textrm{(1loop)}}(p)$ and $\alpha_s^{\textrm{(2loop)}}(p)$, renormalised at $\mu=40$\,GeV and $\mu=4.3$\,GeV.
+In \fig{fig:alphasComp} we depict our numerical result together with the analytic one- and two-loop strong couplings $\alpha_s^{\textrm{(1loop)}}(p)$ and $\alpha_s^{\textrm{(2loop)}}(p)$, renormalized at $\mu=40$\,GeV and $\mu=4.3$\,GeV.
 Then, the respective values for $\Lambda_\textrm{QCD}$ are chosen such that also the $\beta$-functions